chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

 ### Build configuration options

 To be documented.
-They are all present in the `build_state.py` file.

-### Building the docker image

-The image is built by a GHA workflow.
-For developer builds, there is a target present in `tools/cell_census_builder/Makefile`.
+Defaults are defined in the `build_state.py` file, and can be passed to the build process by creating a `config.yaml` in the build working directory.

 ### Commands to cleanup local Docker state on your ec2 instance (while building an image)